-Light and moist miniature cupcakes with a wonderful boozy taste, that fit perfectly on top of a champagne glass.
-Elegant enough for a fancy New Year’s Eve party.
+Light and moist miniature cupcakes with a wonderful boozy taste.
 Let the party begin!

 Lately I’ve been receiving bottles of booze from family members and friends who support my

 drinking blogging habits.
 Alcohol is expensive, especially if you like baking with it (or making cocktails like this one).
 You might know the scenario oh too well- you only need half a cup of alcohol for your recipe but have to buy the whole bottle.
 On a student’s budget this can get problematic, but what wouldn’t an awesome family do as to support a young blogger…even if it means buying bottles of alcohol.

 My husband supports me the most.
 He had the difficult job of drinking everything left over.
 I hate wasting food/drinks and so whatever gets left over from recipes or food photography has to be eaten.
 This can be a fun scenario when you popped open two bottles of sparkling wine while coming up with a festive New Years Eve recipe.
 But it was definitely worth it, as these turned out just perfect.

 When creating this recipe I ended up with 80 miniature cupcakes in my kitchen.
 The first attempt was too heavy on the butter and didn’t shout out sparkling wine the way I imagined them to.
 But by the second batch, the measurements really did line up.
 They are moist yet light and delicious.
 Go ahead and give these a try and see what I’m talking about.